roadsnail/Pi-ve/README.md

 * The CC2531 Zigbee USB Stick - Download and flash it with Koenkk's co-ordinator firmware.
 I followed the guide at https://www.zigbee2mqtt.io/information/alternative_flashing_methods.html flashing my CC2531 connected to a Raspberry pi.

 Other Zigbee USB solutions may be used for this project.
 I just happened to have a CC2531 surplus to requirements as I have upgraded my main Zigbee network controller to a TI
 CC2652R based module.
-In my experience, the CC2531 is great at controlling just a few Zigbee devices, but struggles with larger Zigbee networks.
+In my experience, the CC2531 is great at controlling just a few Zigbee devices but struggles with larger Zigbee networks.
 In this application, the CC2531 copes easily with just two Zigbee connections (the Hive SLR and SLT).

 ### Software
 #### Raspberry Pi OS
 https://www.raspberrypi.org/software/operating-systems/ .
 There are plenty of guides explaining how to install Raspberry Pi OS onto the Pi Zero W so that you may connect in 'headless' mode.

-Following installation of the OS, connect to your Pi and run raspi-config to:-
+Following the installation of the OS, connect to your Pi and run raspi-config to:-

 1. Set a new password for user Pi (mandatory)
 2. Set a Hostname for your Pi.
 I suggest Pive.